 Las Posadas is an important Mexican tradition celebrated during the Christmas holidays.
-It lasts for December 16th through the 24th.
-The nine nights represent the nine months that Mary is pregnant bet out, families go to different homes and commemorate the long search for shelter by Mary and
+It lasts for nine nights, December 16th through the 24th.
+The nine nights represent the nine months that Mary is pregnant before Jesus is sch night, families go to different homes and commemorate the long search for shelter by Mary and Joseph.